 A mobile app must have above 60 app reviews for average rating on Android/iOS app stores.

 The online reviews play a crucial role when it comes to digital products and services nowadays, and the same is the case with Web-based and mobile applications.
 As an app user, you are more likely to stumble on apps with hundreds and thousands of downloads and reviews in the app stores like Google Play Store and Apple App Store.
+There are so many ways to get improve ratings on app stores.

 It may come as a surprise for a majority of app users but every four out of five mobile applications have fewer reviews that also means that the developers of applications with such app reviews have not successfully maintained the credibility of their mobile/web app.
 These app owners and developers are the ones that tend to make a profit with the help of paid app reviews and online ratings.

-There are various mobile as well as web apps that are developed by SMEs (Small and Medium-scale Enterprises) or Startups whose direct competition are the giant tech organizations and leading companies.
+There are various mobile as well as web apps that are developed by SMEs (Small and Medium-scale Enterprises) or Startups whose direct competition is the giant tech organizations and leading companies.
 And due to this, many newbie app owners and their apps tend to go noticed by a large portion of the targeted user base.

 The mobile app users are one of the best ways to get authentic feedback on your online business and mobile applications.
 Here, the reviews provided by your customers also give a strong idea about what the app is about and how it is performing in the real-time world.
 This customer feedback can be used to get a better idea regarding the needs of the customers and their preferences.